robinong79/docker-swarm-monitoring/README.md

 This repository describes and publishes our setup of monitoring a Docker Swarm with the help of the ELK repository and Prometheus with it's scrapers.

+## Important note regarding Prometheus 2.x.x
+As of version 2.x.x. of Prometheus they changed the user to nobody.
+This means that if you use a persistent data directory is has to be chmod'ed to 777.
+In this example this will be the directory /var/dockerdata/prometheus/data.

+If you use this repo i.c.m. with the v.1.8.2 yml files you can leave the user as it is.
+Just make sure to copy and rename the prometheus.v1.8.2.yml file from configs to prometheus.yml.

 ## Prerequisites

 - Ubuntu (16.04 or higher) or RHEL host(s)